 MNEA and HRC Partner for a Welcoming Schools Program in Nashville

-October 15, 2011 by Ellen Kahn, Family Project Director
+October 15, 2011 by Ellen Kahn, Director of the Children, Youth & Families Program

 I had the pleasure of teaming up with the Metropolitan Nashville Education Association this morning to present a Welcoming Schools workshop, one of the activities associated with our "On the Road to Equality" tour stop in Nashville.